 - 11. Repeat steps 6 through 10 for the opposite side. - 12.
-Installing the new slipper springs (Refer to Figure 6 for the bolt locations in steps 12 and 13): - a.
-Insert the eyelet end of the spring between the flanges of the spring hanger, and reinstall the bolt you removed in step 5 (Figure 9).
-Drive the bolt home using a hammer to fully re-engage the splines.
+Installing the new slipper springs (refer to Figure 6 for the bolt locations in steps 12 and 13): - a.
+Insert the eyelet end of the spring between the flanges of the spring hanger and install the new splined spring eye bolts included with this kit.
+Drive the bolt home using a hammer to fully engage the splines.

 - b.
 Using a cleaner/degreaser, clean and dry the threads on the end of the bolt.
-Apply Loctite® Red (not included) before proceeding to 12c. - c.
-Reinstall the nut on the spring hanger bolt.
+Apply Loctite® Red (not included) before proceeding to 12c. - c. install the a new nut on the spring hanger bolt. - d.
+Tight the spring bolt nut.